Under construction! Site still being updated for 2025 AP Physics changes

 You can see that the hours in the bottom of the derived unit fraction cancel the hours in the time being multiplied and leave an approriate unit of miles for the distance.

 In complex processes we will perform several operations at once and may end up with some very long-winded derived units.
-Can you see how the units in the end result were determined by the process shown to its left?

 The following is a list of symbols for common units we may use throughout the year.
 There are many more units possible, but these should cover pretty much everything we need.
 I do not bother with common prefixes or variations (ex.
 I will not list feet, yards, inches or centimeters).